camimurg/camimurg/README.md

 ### Camimurg 🌙

-Hi everyone, I am a Junior Fullstack Developer, freelancing atm.
+Hi everyone, I am a Junior Fullstack Developer, freelancing atm but looking for new job opporunities.

 I’m currently working on a RoR mobile application (BE&FE) and other small projects oriented more in FE to improve my portfolio.